Kaspa06/Objektinis2/README.md

 # Running a Makefile for C/C++ Projects

 This guide will walk you through the process of running a Makefile for compiling and executing C/C++ programs on both macOS and Windows.
+If this tutorial does not work for you, try these solutions [Makefile](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows).

 ## Prerequisites